• Blog

 A pip of life among a mort of tails.

 You will also notice, as you read him, that Stevens has the best poem titles of any poet you’ll find.
 In fact, he often began his poems by coming up with a title first, and then finding where it took him.
-(I do the same with my photographic works, without knowing this was Steven’s approach.)
+(I have been doing the same with my photographic works, without knowing this was Steven’s approach.)

 The most quoted poem of Stevens’ has to be “The Snow Man,” of which the final stanza reads: